Background:

 User Research:

--Pain points around virtual meetings.
+Pain points associated with virtual meetings.

 Snippet of the survey questions

-“70% of my meetings aren’t productive.”
+“70% of my meetings aren’t productive“

 Questions for the 1-on-1 interviews